foundation/foundation-sites/docs/pages/grid.md

 ### Columns

-Use the `grid-column()` mixin to create a row.
+Use the `grid-column()` mixin to create a column.
 There are a number of ways to define the width of the column.

 ```scss
 .main-content {